jaipipor/3C-Rrs-O25/README.md

 ---

-## 8. Citation / Acknowledgement
+## 7. Citation / Acknowledgement

 This code implements research in progress.
 When publishing results obtained with this code, please cite the peer-reviewed paper when available.
 Current placeholder citation:

-> Pitarch, (in prep.) — A general model for sun and sky glint removal in above-water optical radiometry: mathematical description and Python code.
+> Jaime Pitarch (submitted), A general model for sun and sky glint removal in above-water optical radiometry: mathematical description and Python code.

 ---

-## 9. Contact & support
+## 8. Contact & support

 If you encounter reproducible errors: